-LSR[4]: Receive Break Tag
+LSR[4]: Receive Break Error Tag

 - Logic 0 = No break condition (default). - Logic 1 = The receiver received a break signal (RX was LOW for at least one character frame time).
 In the FIFO mode, only one break character is loaded into the FIFO.
-The break indication remains until the RX input returns to the idle condition, "mark" or HIGH.